 Pay-per-click (PPC) advertising and other forms of paid advertising have become popular — and effective — marketing tools for many manufacturing companies.

-However, if you're new to paid advertising, it's important to know that there are several disciplines that fall underneath this umbrella.
+However, if you're new to paid advertising, it's important to know that several disciplines fall underneath this umbrella.
 Understanding the differences and figuring out which industrial paid strategy will work best for your company isn’t always easy or straightforward.
-We’ll explore the advantages and disadvantages to each below.
+We’ll explore the advantages and disadvantages of each below.

 The Basics Of PPC

 Before we delve into the different types of paid advertisements, let's clarify what PPC advertising is.

 The PPC advertising model places a company’s advertisements in search results or on another website to generate more traffic back to the advertiser’s site.
-The ads are usually tied to certain keywords in a search engine, or placed on websites with similar content to the products or services being offered in the ad.
+The ads are usually tied to certain keywords in a search engine or placed on websites with similar content to the ad's products or services.

 Rather than pay a standard fee for the ad, the company pays per click — that is, they pay each time someone clicks on the ad and goes to their website.
-PPC can be an effective manufacturing marketing tool because it can quickly and easily find potential new customers who are interested in the products or services that your company already offers.
+PPC can be an effective manufacturing marketing tool because it can quickly and easily find potential new customers interested in the products or services that your company already offers.
 Because industrial PPC ads take potential buyers straight to your website, they also provide a direct connection with new customers without the hassle of trying to find them on your own.

 With that in mind, executing, managing, and optimizing PPC can differ depending upon the type of advertising you are doing.

 With the ubiquity of Google, Bing, and Yahoo, it’s little wonder that search ads have become the most common form of paid advertising.
 Search ads are linked to certain keywords, and they appear along with your search results when a certain keyword or phrase is entered into the search engine.
 This particular form of advertising is especially smart because it places your ad in front of people who are already interested in your industry, service, or product.